 The opposite to the BandPassFilter, it removes a band of sound from the frequency spectrum at a given Cutoff.

 This is a simple helper to pan sound left or right.

 It probably does not make much sense to explain that this effect is formed by two signals being dephased and cancelling each other out.
 It will be sufficient to note that you can make a Darth Vader voice with it, or jet-like sounds.

 This effect allows for modulating pitch independently of tempo.
 All frequencies can be increased/decreased with minimal effect on transients.
 Can be used for effects such as voice modulation.

 Reverb simulates rooms of different sizes.
 It has adjustable parameters that can be tweaked to obtain the sound of a specific room.
-Reverb is commonly outputted from Areas (@TODO LINK TO TUTORIAL WHEN DONE), or to apply chamber feel to all sounds.
+Reverb is commonly outputted from Areas (see Audio Buses tutorial, look for the section on Areas), or to apply chamber feel to all sounds.

 This effect has a few algorithms available to enhance the stereo spectrum, in case this is needed.

 There is no need to disable buses manually when not in use, Godot detects that the bus has been silent for a few seconds and disable it (including all effects).

 Stream Players use bus names to identify a bus, which allows adding, removing and moving buses around while the reference to them is kept.
 If a bus is renamed, however, the reference will be lost and the Stream Player will output to Master.
 This system was chosen because rearranging buses is a more common process than renaming them.